gunjantoora/gunjantoora/README.md

 - 🌱 I’m currently learning Machine Learning and deployment
 - 💞️ I’m looking to collaborate on projects encompassing various fields like sustainability, business, environment etc.
 - 📫 Reach out to me on linkedin- https://www.linkedin.com/in/gunjan-toora/
+- 🌱 I also have a blog by the way- https://greenfuturefirst.in/

 <!---
 gunjantoora/gunjantoora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.